NicoBiernat/theodolite/execution/README.md

 Other Kafka deployments, for example, using Strimzi, should work in a similar way.

-#### A Kafka Client Pod
+#### A Kafka Client Deployment

-A permanently running pod used for Kafka configuration is started via:
+A deployment of a permanently running pod used for Kafka configuration is started via:

 ```sh
 kubectl apply -f infrastructure/kafka/kafka-client.yaml